dthisner/download-youtube-channel-videos/README.md

 - [x] Delete Audio and Video files after
 - [x] Able to specify the Shows Name
 - [ ] Check to see what is the latest episode from that season to not overwrite
+- [x] Convert to using Structs to make it easier checking existing and fresh data to see what is the last episode when something gone wrong
+- [ ] Delete video and audio files upon issues downloading